Mission Partners

 Following a vote at our APCM on 30th April 2023, Prison Fellowship UK and Compassion UK joined Open Doors as our new Mission Partners.

-Following the closure of Counselling4Yeovil in 2023, a vote will be taken at the Annual Parochial Council Meeting at both churches on Sunday 21st April for a new charity to become our fourth mission partner.
-The nominated charities are CAP, Lord’s Larder, Oddments Theatre and Street Pastors.
+Following the closure of Counselling4Yeovil in 2023, a vote was taken at the Annual Parochial Council Meeting at both churches on Sunday 21st April for a new charity to become our fourth mission partner.
+The fourth charity to become our Mission Partner going forward is CAP (Christians Against Poverty) Yeovil.

 Our Mission Partners: